Daucus broteri: Description

 Daucus broteri forms disc-shaped bunches of white flowers called Umbels that bloom between April and August.
-It grows up to 10 to 30 cm with an upright stem that's heavily branched at the base with a single, long taproot and leaves that are bi-pinnate.
+It grows up to with an upright stem that's heavily branched at the base with a single, long taproot and leaves that are bi-pinnate.

 Occurrence

 Daucus broteri occurs in the eastern Mediterranean region.
 It grows in fields and on the coast.
 Its distribution area includes Italy, Albania, Greece, Macedonia, Bulgaria, Crete, the Aegean, European and Asian Turkey, Cyprus, Syria, Lebanon, Jordan, Israel and the Sinai Peninsula.